 Build a set of fan blades which attaches to the armature on your motor.
-For example, cut a piece of cardboard so that it has symmetrical blades, or make a CD blade as outlined in the "CD Blades" section.
+For example, cut a piece of cardboard so that it has symmetrical blades, or make a CD blade as outlined in the "CD Blades" section, or find a fan blade template online.
 Make a hole you can attach to the armature on the motor.

 Build a small stand out of wood or coat hanger so that you can mount the fan blade and point it toward you when in use.
 Mount the motor on top of the stand.